britster03/yoga/README.md

 This project is a web application for managing yoga classes.
 It consists of a frontend built with React, a backend using Node.js and Express, and it interacts with Supabase as the database.
 To know more about Supabase it provides a full Postgres database for every project with Realtime functionality, database backups, extensions, and more.

+(While executing operations on the website, kindly wait for a minute after submitting form details, the deployed server might take a minute to respond.)
 ## Features

 - User-friendly interface for submitting yoga class admission forms.